Dental crown alloys –

 d) Some people have metal allergies.

-Some of the metals included in the formulation of dental alloys used for crown fabrication have been shown to trigger an allergic reaction with some patients.
-Nickel, chromium, palladium and cobalt have all been implicated.
+Some of the metals included in the formulation of dental alloys used for crown fabrication have been shown to trigger an allergic reaction in some patients.
+Nickel, chromium, palladium, and cobalt have all been implicated.

 - It’s estimated that 10 to 20% of females have an allergic response to nickel.
 The incidence rate for men is lower, possibly as low as 5%.